Dismiss Modal

 The urethra is the tube that allows urine to pass out of the body.
 In a woman, the urethra is the opening above the vagina.
 In men, the urethra is the opening on the tip of the penis.
 Dysuria is the feeling of pain or burning in the urethra when passing urine.

 Soaps, lotions, colognes, and feminine hygiene products can cause dysuria.
 So can birth control jellies, creams, and foams.
-It will go away 1 to 3 days after discontinuing the use of these irritants.
+It will go away 1 to 3 days after you stop using these irritants.

 Sexually transmitted infections (STIs), such as chlamydia or gonorrhea, can cause dysuria.
-Your healthcare provider may take a culture sample.
-Your provider may start you on antibiotic medicine before the culture test returns.
+Your doctor may take a culture sample.
+Your doctor may start you on antibiotic medicine before the culture test returns.

 In women who have gone through menopause, dysuria can be from dryness in the lining of the urethra.
 This can be treated with hormones.
 Dysuria becomes long-term (chronic) when it lasts for weeks or months.
 You may need to see a specialist (urologist) to diagnose and treat chronic dysuria.